Kuzma's mother

 In his memoirs, Khrushchev mentions various "interesting and peculiar situations", including an occasion of him using the expression, but he mentioned that it was not the first time it confused the translators.
-The footnote in the volume to this item says that the 1999 Russian edition gave a mistaken "scientific etymology" of the expression derived from the folk name Kuzka the bug of the pest insect Anisoplia austriaca, which overwinters deep under the soil, so it is hard to uncover.
+The footnote in the volume to this item says that the 1999 Russian edition gave a mistaken "scientific etymology" of the expression derived from the folk name, Kuzka the bug, of the pest insect Anisoplia austriaca, which overwinters deep under the soil, making it difficult to uncover.
 According to the editors, this was guesswork on the part of an annotator.